quartiq/miniconf/py/README.md

 - `cached()` is the no-side-effect read for already watched subtrees
 - successful `set()` returns `None`; the applied value is published on `settings/#`
 - explicit ACK/NACK replies on `response` are metadata-only
+- the long-lived client keeps `/alive` subscribed and invalidates cached schema/settings when `epoch` or `schema_rev` changes
+- retained `settings/#` without `rev` is ignored everywhere as non-authoritative MM2 traffic
 - retained settings watching is long-lived and uses a burst-settle timeout heuristic
 - the CLI frontend lives in [miniconf/cli.py](miniconf/cli.py); the client module stays library-focused